Kot Engenharia

 Figure 6 - Corrosion damage to the tank's upper reinforcement ring.

-In order to predict the useful life of a tank, stress analyses can be carried out considering the thickness of the original design and the condition with a reduction in the thickness of the shell plates.
-It should be noted that abrasion caused by fluid flow inside the tank can be a contributing factor to the reduction in thickness, which is particularly important in slurry tanks, which are very common in pipeline installations.
+Thus, to predict the useful life of a tank, stress analyses can be performed considering the thickness of the original design and the condition with reduced thickness of the side plates.
+It should be noted that abrasion caused by fluid flow inside the tank can be a contributing factor to thickness reduction, which is particularly important in pulp tanks, which are very common in slurry pipeline installations.

-Thickness reduction due to corrosion of the side plates can cause localized distortions.
+Thus, the reduction in thickness due to corrosion of the side plates can cause localized distortions.

 In situations where the tank's upper ring is not properly reinforced, severe distortions can occur, which can make the tank unusable.

-During the tank construction process, this condition is critical, as the rings in the upper part, which are thinner, are first assembled and then jacked up for the insertion of the new ring.
-This process is repeated for each plate that makes up the tank's rings, and maintaining the stability of the plates in this construction process is a challenge.
-The construction process must always be carried out with topographical monitoring in order to guarantee the verticality of the side and the stability of the plates.
+During the tank construction process, this condition is critical, as the thinner rings at the top are initially assembled and then jacked up for the insertion of the new ring.
+This process is then repeated for each plate that makes up the tank rings, but maintaining the stability of the plates during this construction process is a challenge.
+The construction process must always be carried out with topographic monitoring to ensure the verticality of the side and the stability of the plates.

 Figure 8 - Distortion of the side of a tank with a diameter of 18 meters.